IslamHouse-API/kurdish-kurmanji-sindhi-punjabi-kashmiri-islam-quran-hadith-data-json-api/README.md

 <br><br>

-> **Built for teams that need trusted Islamic content delivery across important language communities that are often underserved, fragmented, or buried inside larger multilingual repositories.**
+> **Built for teams that need reliable Islamic content delivery across language communities that are often harder to surface inside large multilingual repositories.**

 </div>